-Operating Agency shall make available for inspection to authorized County and HUD personnel and their agents, for five years (5) after the termination or expiration of this Contract, all records, including financial, pertaining to its performance under this Contract and allow said County and HUD personnel and agents to inspect and monitor Operating Agency's facilities and program operations, and interview Operating Agency's staff and program participants, as required by the County and/or HUD.
+The Operating Agency shall make available for inspection to authorized County and HUD personnel and their agents, for five years (5) after the termination or expiration of this Contract, all records, including financial, pertaining to its performance under this Contract and allow said County and HUD personnel and agents to inspect and monitor the Operating Agency's facilities and program operations, and interview the Operating Agency's staff and program participants, as required by the County and/or HUD.

-Operating Agency agrees to submit all data that are necessary to complete the Consolidated Annual Performance and Evaluation Report (CAPER) and monitor program accountability and progress in accordance with HUD requirements in the format and at the time designated by the Executive Director or his designee.
+The Operating Agency agrees to submit all data that are necessary to complete the Consolidated Annual Performance and Evaluation Report (CAPER) and monitor program accountability and progress in accordance with HUD requirements in the format, and at the time designated by the Executive Director or his designee.

-Failure of Operating Agency to comply with the requirements of this Section shall constitute a material breach of contract upon which the Commission, through its Executive Director or his designee may cancel, terminate or suspend this Contract.
+Failure of the Operating Agency to comply with the requirements of this Section shall constitute a material breach of contract upon which the Commission, through its Executive Director, or his designee, may cancel, terminate, or suspend this Contract.

 - 17. REVERSION OF ASSETS.
 Upon expiration or termination of this Contract, the Operating Agency shall immediately transfer to the County any remaining CDBG funds on hand at the time of expiration or termination and any accounts receivable attributable to the use of CDBG funds.
-Any real property under the Operating Agency's ownership or possession that was acquired or improved in whole or in part with CDBG funds in excess of \$25,000 shall be either: - i.
-Used to meet one of the national objectives in 24 CFR Section 570.208 for five (5) years following the close-out of the CDBG grant from which assistance to the property was provided after expiration of this Contract (24 ii.
-Disposed of in a manner, which results in the County being reimbursed in the amount of the current market value of the property less any portion thereof attributable to expenditures of non-CDBG funds for acquisition of, or improvement to, the property.
-Such reimbursement is not required after the period of time and under the conditions specified in subparagraph i above.
+Any real property under the Operating Agency's ownership or possession that was acquired or improved in whole or in part with CDBG funds, in excess of \$25,000, shall be either: - a.
+Used to meet one of the national objectives in 24 CFR Section 570.208 for five (5) years following the close-out of the CDBG project from which assistance to the property was provided after expiration of this Contract (24 CFR Section 570.503), or such longer period of time as may be specified in the Exhibit A; or b.
+Disposed of in a manner, that results in the County being reimbursed in the amount of the current market value of the property less any portion thereof attributable to expenditures of non-CDBG funds for acquisition of, or improvement to, the property.
+Such reimbursement is not required after the period of time and under the conditions specified in subparagraph a above.